Massachusetts and Alaska are voting on a radical change to how we run elections

 “With our current system, sometimes candidates are told not to run, they’re told they might become a spoiler or they might hurt the candidate they’re most similar to, and we limit our choices,” Otis says.
 “With ranked choice voting, more candidates are welcomed into this conversation, including candidates who might appeal to a similar base, but both want to run and want to compete.”

 Opponents of RCV have said it’s too confusing, that lower income or lower educated voters won’t be able to figure it out, and that it disenfranchised minority voters.
 And there are a few places where RCV has been enacted, and then repealed.
 Ann Arbor, Michigan repealed it in 1976 in an effort launched by local Republicans who disputed its constitutionality (though a judge affirmed its legality) and who said it was confusing (though, per FairVote, a City Hall report found that voters didn’t have trouble filling ranked ballots).
-In 2013, North Carolina’s General Assembly repealed RCV, implemented in 2006 for judicial elections, as part of a House Bill that included multiple election reforms, like requiring voters to show identification at the polls.
-Voters in Aspen, Colorado repealed instant runoff voting, a method of ranked choice, in 2010, but did choose to go back to a previous runoff voting system, rather than to a plurality system.
-Burlington, Vermont repealed it in 2010 after the mayor who won via that method was then involved in multiple controversies; the repeal was seen as a judgment of his administration.
+In 2013, North Carolina’s General Assembly repealed RCV, implemented in 2006 for judicial elections, as part of a House bill that included multiple election reforms, such as requiring voters to show identification at the polls.
+Voters in Aspen, Colorado, repealed instant runoff voting, a method of ranked choice, in 2010, but did choose to go back to a previous runoff voting system, rather than to a plurality system.
+Burlington, Vermont, repealed it in 2010 after the mayor who won via that method was then involved in multiple controversies; the repeal was seen as a judgment of his administration.

 Both Diamond and Otis say that voters have had no trouble understanding how to rank their votes and most of the opposition comes from “special interests who benefit from our toxic and divisive election cycle, and so naturally these groups may oppose ranked choice voting,” Otis says, “But this system is about the voters.”

-Another argument, Diamond adds, is that “our two party system is still working well, why mess with it?”
+Another argument, Diamond adds, is that “our two-party system is still working well, why mess with it?”
 “I think that’s a ridiculous argument,” he says.
 “I think that our system is so broken, we really have to try to reform it.”
 And in the grand scheme of election reforms, RCV is a cautious one; it’s not as radical, Diamond notes, as multi-member districts or proportional representation, and it wouldn’t eliminate political parties.
 “It’s a reform whose time is coming,” he says.
-“This can invigorate our democracy, depolarize our democracy, provide more choice, make for more civil elections, and more civil and mutually respectful campaigns.”
+“This can invigorate our democracy, depolarize our democracy, provide more choice, [and] make for more civil elections, and more civil and mutually respectful campaigns.”